Sophia Kleinherne: International career

 Kleinherne made her national team debut on 28 October 2014 in the 13–0 victory of the U15 national team against Scotland.
 After two appearances for the U16 national team in 2015, she was already part of the U17 national team in 2016 and took part in the European Championship with them.
 She played in all five tournament games in Belarus and became European champion with a final win (3–2 on penalties) against Spain.
 At the U17 World Cup in the same year, she was also part of the German squad, was a regular player, as at the European Championships, and reached the quarter-finals with the team.
 In the spring of 2017 followed the debut in the U19 national team, with which they qualified for the European Championship in Northern Ireland in the same year, where they played in two group games and the semi-finals, which they lost 2–1 to France.
-On 18 October 2017 Kleinherne made her debut for the U20 national team.
+On 18 October 2017, Kleinherne made her debut for the U20 national team.
 At the 2019 U19 European Championship in Scotland, she captained Germany to the final, which they narrowly lost to France.
 Kleinherne was named to the team of the tournament.

-On 9 November 2019 she made her senior debut in a friendly against England at London's Wembley Stadium in front of a crowd of over 77,000.
+On 9 November 2019, she made her senior debut in a friendly against England at London's Wembley Stadium in front of a crowd of over 77,000.
 Kleinherne played the entire game at left-back, which Germany won 2–1.

 For the Euro 2022 in England, she was called up to the squad by the national coach Martina Voss-Tecklenburg.
 Kleinherne played in three games and scored her first international goal.

+On 12 June 2025, Kleinherne was called up to the Germany squad for the UEFA Women's Euro 2025.